dima-brook/w3f_application/application_only_protocol.md

 ![img](https://github.com/xp-network/w3f_application/blob/main/xp.network%20blob.png)

-The **XP.network Handshake protocol** will roughly look like this:
+The **XP.network Decision Tree**, regulating the eficiency of data flow between two pallets, will roughly look like this:

 ![img](https://github.com/xp-network/w3f_application/blob/main/XP.network%20Protocol-2.png)

 Every parachain equipped with our pallet will know how to read such incoming messages.
-If the message is related to the blockchain this pallet is attached to, it will do the following:

-1. Confirm to the initiating party that the message has been received.
-2. Check the integrity of the payload
-3. Listen to the events in the target blockchain.
-4. Inform the initiating party of the success or error while executing the transaction in the target blockchain.
-5. Instruct the counterpart to free the runtime storage once the transaction is over.

-A pallet implementing this protocol consists of:
+Apart from standard setup, a pallet implementing XP.network Relay Chain Protocol consists of:

+1. **Message Listener** - it listens to the incomming messages and passes them to the Decision Tree.
-1. **Payload deserialiser** - it reads the contents of the binary file and populates the fields of the Message struct.
+2. **Message Deserialiser** - it reads the contents of the binary file and populates the fields of the Message struct.
-2. **Payload serialiser** - it packs the values of the Message struct into a binary representation.
+3. **Message Serialiser** - it packs the values of the Message struct into a binary representation.
-3. **Polkadot pallet** - it uses the Relay Chain callback mechanism to communicate with the other parachains and parathreads using XP Network protocol.
+4. **Message Sender** - it uses the Relay Chain callback mechanism to communicate with the other parachains and parathreads using XP Network protocol.
+5. **Runtime Storage** - it stores the binaries with the current state of the corresponding transaction.
+Each blob can be accessed like so: ```sender[TopicId]```.
+6. **Decsision Tree** - it controlls the eficiency of the data flow between the pallets.

 #### The XP.network Hub is not:
 This hub is by no means a bridge between the blockchains.
 It completely relies on Polkadot's existing infrastructure to communicate and secure interaction between the parathreads.
 However, we have plans of building bridges to a number of blockchains in further projects.